Statutory Bonds: Meeting the Law. Protecting Your Business.

 Contractor License Bonds

 Guarantee that contractors follow state and local licensing laws, pay subcontractors and suppliers, and adhere to building codes.
+Required in most states before a license is issued or renewed.

-Tax Bonds
+Tax Bonds (Fuel, Alcohol, Tobacco, Excise)

 Court Bonds

 Required by courts to comply with state judicial statutes, ensuring fiduciary or legal obligations are met.
+Examples include probate bonds, guardianship bonds, and appeal (supersedeas) bonds.

-Utility Bonds
+Utility Deposit Bonds

 Wage and Welfare Bonds